selfguard/selfguard/README.md

 // or

 let sg = new SelfGuard(API_KEY, PUBLIC_KEY, PRIVATE_KEY);
 //This will leverage asymmetric encryption for all stored encryption keys.
 //When encryption keys are sent to SelfGuard they are encrypted using the PUBLIC_KEY.
 //When encryption keys are recieved from SelfGuard they are decrypted using the PRIVATE_KEY.

+// or

+let sg = new SelfGuard(API_KEY, 'metamask');
+//This will leverage the user's metamask wallet to asymmetrically encrypt data.

 ```
 ## Key Pair